CMRapp/Beer-Buddy-FL---React/README.md

-# Beer-Buddy-FL FINAL
-with API connections and full CRUD functionality
+# Beer Buddy FL FINAL with API Endpoints and CRUD
 A repository for the Promineo Tech FE Developer Final Project.
 Project is a React Router Application with React Bootstrap.
 Project connects to mock API endpoints and has the ability to perform all CRUD operations.

 ## :computer: This project is live on the internet.
 Visit <a href="http://www.beerbuddyfl.com" target="_blank">http://www.beerbuddyfl.com</a>